-Obtaining a Passport/Visa for your child is probably the last thing on your mind after giving birth, but on a small island, you never know what kind of emergency can arise needing you (and the family!) to suddenly leave the island.
+Obtaining a passport for your child is probably the last thing on your mind after giving birth, but on a small island, you never know what kind of emergency can arise needing you (and the family) to suddenly leave the island.

 First and foremost, you must obtain a birth certificate for your child (and most likely also present the mother’s birth certificate) prior to making an application for a child passport.
 Much more information on getting a passport for your child is listed in the Visas & Passports section under the information on passports.
 If you will be seeking a US Visa, Kingston is the home jurisdiction of Cayman and where you should get a visa.

 If you are an expat currently on a work permit you will need to get a dependent permit for your baby.

 After you give birth to your child the hospital will issue a Live Birth Notification Form.
 The parents will be given a copy of this and the original is sent by the hospital to the Registrar of Births.